Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Results and discussion

-With in total 169 LFP cells in the Toyota Research Institute dataset, capacity knee-onset and capacity knee were identified for each cell using the proposed capacity knee identification method.
-For these, we found strong linear correlations between both knee-onset and end of life ($\rho=1.0$), and between knee and end of life ($\rho=0.992$), as shown in Fig. \ref{fig4}.
-In Table \ref{tab2} and \ref{tab3}, we also compare the knee and knee-onset identification performance of our proposed method with identification using the double Bacon-Watts model.
-The performance improvement in percentage is calculated with the state-of-the-art method as benchmark, and shows that our proposed method outperforms the state-of-the-art method measured by Pearson's correlation coefficient.
-Specifically, there is a 0.6\% performance improvement in knee identification and a 1.5\% performance improvement in knee-onset identification on the Toyota Research Institute dataset.
+With in total 169 LFP cells in the Toyota Research Institute (TRI) dataset, capacity knee-onset and capacity knee were identified for each cell using the proposed capacity knee identification method.
+For these, we found strong linear correlations between both knee-onset and end of life ($\rho=1.0$), and between knee and end of life ($\rho=0.992$), as shown in Fig. \ref{fig3}.
+In Table \ref{tab3}, we also compare the knee and knee-onset identification performance of our proposed method with identification using the double Bacon-Watts model.
+It can be concluded that the identification performance of our proposed method outperforms that of the state-of-the-art (i.e., the double Bacon-Watts model).

-Apart from the strong correlations, by referring to the diagonal line [solid black line] in Fig.~\ref{fig4}, it can be concluded that almost all the cells have knees occurring before the end of life.
-Moreover, the capacity knee method identified both earlier knees and earlier knee-onsets than those identified using the double Bacon-Watts model.
+Apart from the strong correlations, by referring to the diagonal line [solid black line] in Fig.~\ref{fig3}, it can be concluded that all the cells have knees occurring before the end of life.
+It can also be noted that the capacity knee method identified both earlier knees and earlier knee-onsets than those identified using the double Bacon-Watts model.